arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // 2
 ```

+---

 #### Array.prototype.flat(depth)

-The flat() method will get an **optional** argument `depth` and make a new array with all sub-array elements that are less than the depth and concate the array with them and return a single array instead.
+The `flat()` method will get an **optional** argument `depth` and make a new array with all sub-array elements that are less than the depth and concate the array with them and return a single array instead.

 ```javascript